Thursday, June 1, 2023

 Wall Street analysts expect Zoom revenue to grow only 49% in the to-be-reported quarter, compared with multiple-fold growth rates in the past year.
 Zoom raked in millions of new users as the pandemic forced more people to work, study and communicate with friends and family remotely.

 The company is now looking to win bigger contracts from businesses, an area dominated by rivals like Cisco's Webex, Microsoft's Teams and Salesforce's Slack.
-The company's ‘Act 2.0' is Zoom Phone is seeing a massive acceleration in on-premise to -based voice solutions.
+The company's ‘Act 2.0' is Zoom Phone is seeing a massive acceleration in on-premise to cloud-based voice solutions.

 Zoom Phone is a cloud-based phone system, which allows users to make calls across devices and help businesses manage activities like queuing and recording calls in-house.
 It has more than 400,000 customers.